 The goal of this puzzler is to grow the largest “city” possible by matching three items to create even larger items.
 Various enemies and obstacles make life more difficult, of course, and it’ll be difficult to tear yourself away as you strive to build a sprawling, darling metropolis.

 Thankfully, Triple Town isn’t a battery drain.
 You can lose yourself in the game for hours while still having enough juice to find your hotel once you get to your destination.

-Triple Town was first released nearly a decade ago, but fortunately its quality and popularity haven’t waned much over the years.
+Triple Town was first released over a decade ago, but fortunately its quality and popularity haven’t waned much over the years.

 In Sandwich!, your goal is to, well, build a sandwich.
 Sounds easy, right?
 It is at first, but each level brings with it more fixins.
 How high will you be able to stack your sandwich without it toppling over?